-Hi, in this post I'll be talking about the products I use in my vegan, minimal-waste bathroom.
+In this post I'll be talking about the products I use in my vegan, minimal-waste bathroom.
 I'm a big believer in natural and single-ingredient products.
 Your skin is an organ and you need to treat it as such.
 I prefer beauty products you can eat and there's a total ban on harmful chemicals and microbeads in my home.

-I try to respect my body and its needs and don't just buy into commercialist propaganda about what I "need" to be attractive.
+I try to respect my body and its needs and don't buy into commercialist propaganda about what I "need" to be attractive.
 Have you ever noticed that most men don't cleanse, exfoliate, tone and moisturise their skin?
 It's not because our sexes have different skin types, it's because men have never been told they need to do these things to be beautiful.
 We are taught to strip our bodies of their natural oils with cleansing products, then make up the deficit with more moisturising products.
-This is ridiculous!

 Unfortunately I've been trapped in the cycle from a young age and continue to damage my skin with medication, so I do keep a lot of products.
 But if I don't need it, I don't buy it.
-Using less storebought products doesn't mean you are less clean.
+Using less store-bought products doesn't mean you are less clean.
 It means your body is healthier, your pollution is less and your carbon footprint is lower!